codemirror/website/site/examples/config/index.md

 functions, and do things like adding an input for a [facet](##state.Facet) or installing a [state field](##state.StateField).
 They can be grouped in arrays, and most practical extensions consist of multiple smaller extensions.
+See [this page](../../docs/extensions/) for a list of extensions provided by core libraries.

 For example, the [history](##commands.history) extension contains a state field that records the undo history, a facet that controls the